Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Experiments

 \subsection{Fruitlet Sizing}

-We evaluate our fruitlet sizing approach presented in Section \ref{sec:sizing}.
-After all fruitlets are sized, outliers are removed from both the caliper measurements and the outputs from our pipeline using a Z-score threshold of 3.
-This was necessary to mitigate both substantially incorrect caliper recordings and cases where our trained networks failed to generalize.
-The number of outliers removed were less than 0.5\% of all fruitlets sized.
-The distribution of measured sizes using our computer vision sizing pipeline (CVSP) and the caliper method (CM) are reported Fig. \ref{fig:size_dist_comp}. and Table \ref{tab_size_dist}.
-While the computer vision pipeline consistently produces slightly larger results on all days, the growth trends are similar across the 8 day period.
+We evaluate our fruitlet sizing approach.
+After all fruitlets are sized, outliers are removed from our computer vision pipeline using a Z-score with threshold 3.
+The number of outliers removed is less than 0.25\% of all fruitlets sized.
+The distribution of measured sizes using our computer vision sizing pipeline (CVSP) and the ground truth caliper measurements (GT) are reported Fig. \ref{fig:size_dist_comp}.
+While the computer vision pipeline produces slightly larger results on Day 1 for most datasets, the size and growth trends are similar across the 5 day period with regards to mean, median, and size distribution.

-Table \ref{tab_error} shows the Mean Absolute Error (MAE) and the Mean Absolute Percentage Error (MAPE) of the computer vision sizes compared against the caliper method for each day.
-The MAE is just over 1mm on Day 1, and consistently remains under 1mm for the subsequent days.
-As well, the MAPE is largest on the first day, and reduces as the fruitlets grow, falling under 10\% on day 6.
-One possible reason for this is it is more difficult to accurately measure disparity values and segment smaller fruitlets.
-On the other hand, the errors may stem from the inconsistencies in measuring ground-truth.
+Table \ref{table:results} shows the Mean Absolute Error (MAE), the Mean Absolute Percentage Error (MAPE), the percentage of fruitlets sized, and the $R^2$ linear fit score of the computer vision sizes compared against the caliper method for each day, as well as across all days.
+All linear fit plots can be seen in in Fig.~\ref{fig:r2_comp}.
+The MAE is consistently under 1mm, and the MAPE remains below 10\% except for on the first day of the Fuji 2021, Fuji 2022, Gala 2022, and Honeycrisp 2022 varietals.
+Additionally, we are able to size approximately 85\% - 95\% of fruitlets, and achieve $R^2$ scores between 0.724 and 0.899 across all days.

+As expected, fruitless sized on the first day typically have a higher MAPE and lower $R^2$ score compared to the later days.
+One possible reason for this is because is it more difficult to accurately segment smaller fruitlets as their flowery top covers a greater percentage of the fruit.
+On the other hand, the errors may stem from the inconsistencies in measuring ground truth.
 The size variations from using calipers would have a more significant effect when the fruitlets are small.

-The measurements produced by our method have a high correlation with the caliper measurements, with an $R^2$ score of 0.826 (Fig. \ref{fig:r2_full}).